 1. What are Web Development Frameworks?

 In simple words, web development frameworks are a set of different tools and libraries used to make things simpler and better, in short they are meant to facilitate rapid development.
-Take any web development process into account, most of the Laravel experts in India consider that a web application framework is very crucial and it is a sensible approach for building rich, interactive and complex web applications.
+Take any web application development process into account, most of the Laravel developers in India consider that a web application framework is very crucial and it is a sensible approach for building rich, interactive and complex web apps.

 Technically speaking, a web app consisting of server-side (backend) is what happens on the server/database and client-side (frontend) frameworks are what happens in the browser.
-Even though they have a fair share of differences, both of them matter a lot.
-It’s like you are dealing with two sides of a coin, cannot be ignored at any rate.
+Even though they have a fair share of differences, both of them matter a lot. .
 Now let us get acquainted with what they are.

 1. Frontend Frameworks

-React, Vue.js, Angular, Ember, backbone are to name a few when considering front-end frameworks for web development.
+React, Vue.js, Angular, Ember, backbone are to name a few when considering popular front-end frameworks for web development.
 Anyone who doesn’t work with such concepts might find it a bit challenging to wrap their head around.
 There was a time when websites with the help of HTML and CSS tended to remain in a simple and static format.

 2. Backend Frameworks

-- Languages & frameworks – A wide range of popular programming languages and web frameworks are involved in building backends for your Laravel development project.
+- Languages & frameworks – A wide range of popular programming languages and web frameworks are involved in building backends for Laravel development projects.

 - Web Servers – As the name implies they are mere computer programs which end up storing, preparing and conveying web pages for the end-users.